How to Know When Your Parents Should Stop Driving

 - Delayed response to unexpected situations

-- Becoming easily distracted or difficulty concentrating
+- Becoming easily distracted or having difficulty concentrating

 - Having difficulty moving into or maintaining the correct lane of traffic